CcccYxx/CS35L-Website/README.md

 You can also do a search for the registered users and posts.
 The search result will be displayed as columns of posts cards or users' name cards.
 ### Browse Games page
+After you have access to the proxy
+Then you can select a platfrom and a sub-list of the games available on that platform will be fetched and displayed on the website
 ### News page
 ### Login/Signup page
 To see the Forum and Profile page, make an account by clicking the create account link